mikependon/RepoDB.NET/pages/operations/updateall.md

 ## Insert

-This method is used to update an array of records in the database.
+This method is used to update an array of rows in the database.

-##### Supported Data Providers
+#### Data Providers

 Below are the supported data providers by this operation.